theQRL/api.theqrl.org/INSTALLSITE.md

 cd ${HOME}/repo/slate
 git fetch origin
 ## Reset the local repo removing any changes before we pull
-## Change the repo to the correcct origin if needed
+## Change the repo to the correct origin if needed
 git reset --hard origin/QRL
 git pull